luckyluk07/ExpenseGuard/README.md

 - **Day 4**: Create "in-code" repository for incomes
 - **Day 5**: Create crud controller and service for incomes
 - **Day 6**: Add dtos for expense controller
+- **Day 7**: Add dtos for income controller, remove Cloning of expenses and incomes

 ## Technical goals